garden-io/garden/docs/reference/module-types/conftest.md

 ### `allowPublish`

-When false, disables pushing this module to remote registries.
+When false, disables pushing this module to remote registries via the publish command.

 | Type      | Default | Required |
 | --------- | ------- | -------- |